All Episodes

 Why would you let them?

-Because uh it's important and it'd be cool to have a kid that showed initiative and that kind of thing.
+Because it's important and it'd be cool to have a kid that showed initiative and that kind of thing.

 Yeah, absolutely.

-It'd be a little warrior work, right?
+It'd be a little warrior, right?

-Very brave, stunning to stand up, walk out of the class, out of their scheduled class time, and say climate change is ruining the country.
+Very brave, stunning to stand up, walk out of the class out of their scheduled class time and say climate change is ruining the country.

 That'd be awesome.

-Yeah, no, that'd be really cool.
+Yeah, I know that'd be really cool.

 If you had a kid, would you allow them to walk out of scheduled class time to protest climate change?